CDAT/cdms/docs/source/manual/cdms_2.rst

    :header:  "Type", "Definition", "Description"
    :widths:  30, 30, 80

     "Transient-Variable", "``datasetobj(varname, selector)``", "Calling a Dataset object as a function reads the region of data defined by the selector.
 The result is a transient variable, unless ``raw = 1`` is specified.
-See "Selectors" on page 103."
+See 'Selectors' on page 103."
     ,, "**Example:** The following reads data for variable 'prc', year 1980:"
     ,, "   * f = cdms.open('test.  xml')"
     ,, "   * x = f('prc', time=('1980-1','1981-1'))"